Mont Mégantic National Park – Best Trails and Hiking Guide

 Mont Mégantic National Park is a provincial park in Quebec (Canada), created in 1994.
 It is one of the more remote National Parks in Québec, located near the southeastern corner of the province very close to the northwestern border of Maine (USA).
 The park is also part of what became the first international dark sky reserve in 2007 International Dark-Sky Association, making it the perfect place to do some star gazing after a great day of hiking.

-There are several peaks that are accessible by hiking trails, including Mout-Mégantic, which is Quebec’s tenth-highest peak.
+Several peaks are accessible by hiking trails, including Mont-Mégantic, which is Quebec’s tenth-highest peak.
 In total, the park has more than 50km of hiking trails, with a range of easy, moderate and difficult hikes.
 In addition, there are also over 13km of cross-country ski trails and 16km of backcountry skiing in the national park.

 Daily access fees and Annual passes